prajwalj27/brickhack-ai-mental-health-companion/frontend/README.md

   └── README.md             # You're here!
 ```

-## 🙏 Contributing

-Feel free to open issues or submit pull requests for improvements or bug fixes.

-Thank you for helping make this mental health companion better for everyone!

----

 ## 🎨 Figma Design

 All UI assets and design inspirations were taken from this **[Figma Design](https://www.figma.com/community/file/1347377166542820661/meditation-app-ui-design-templete-with-prototype-interactive-component)**.